brianp/wellington/README.md

 ## Colours
 The default is an older (Version: 3.1) of the [lucius](https://github.com/jonathanfilip/vim-lucius) colour scheme.
-Lucius has since been updated but I like this version more.
+Lucius has been updated past version 3.1 but I like this version more.
 The colour scheme is set in `vimrc` to easily change the defaults.

 ## Custom Mappings